text-mask/text-mask/addons/README.md

 after the integer.
 Defaults to `false`.
 1. `allowNegative` (boolean): whether or not to allow negative numbers.
 Defaults to `false`
 1. `allowLeadingZeroes` (boolean): whether or not to allow leading zeroes.
 Defaults to `false`
+1. `allowZeroFractionPadding` (boolean): whether or not to allow zero padding to the fraction portion of the value.
+Defaults to `false`
+1. `zeroFractionPaddingLimit` (number): the number of decimal places the fraction should be zero padded to.
+Defaults to `2`

 #### Usage